brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 - Highlight(pink) - Location 4532
 According to the standard formula that accompanies each exercise, a satipaṭṭhāna is a mode of dwelling (viharati).
 This mode of dwelling involves observation of objects in the proper frame of mind.
 The frame of mind consists of three positive qualities: energy (ātāpa, “ardor”), mindfulness (sati), and clear comprehension (sampajañña).

-- Highlight(pink) - Location 4535
-The word sati originally meant memory, but in the present context it signifies recollection of the present, a sustained awareness of what is happening to us and within us on each occasion of experience.
-Mindfulness, in its initial stages, is concerned with keeping the contemplative mind continually on its object, which means keeping the object continually present to the mind.

-- Highlight(pink) - Location 4537
-Mindfulness prevents the mind from slipping away, from drifting off under the sway of random thoughts into mental proliferation and forgetfulness.
-Mindfulness is often said to occur in close conjunction with “clear comprehension,” a clear knowledge and understanding of what one is experiencing.

 - Highlight(pink) - Location 4539
 The opening formula of the sutta says that one engages in this practice after “having subdued longing and dejection in regard to the world” (vineyya loke abhijjhā-domanassaṃ).
 The expression “having subdued” need not be taken to imply that one must first overcome longing and dejection—which,